Icinga/icinga2/doc/6-configuring-icinga-2.md

   Name            |Description
   ----------------|----------------
   methods         |**Required.** The "execute" script method takes care of executing the check.
 In virtually all cases you should import the "plugin-check-command" template to take care of this setting. command         |**Required.** The command.
 This can either be an array of individual command arguments.
-Alternatively a string can be specified in which case the shell interpreter (usually /bin/sh) takes care of parsing the command. env             |**Optional.** A dictionary of macros which should be exported as environment variables prior to executing the command. vars            |**Optional.** A dictionary containing custom attributes that are specific to this command. timeout         |**Optional.** The command timeout in seconds.
+Alternatively a string can be specified in which case the shell interpreter (usually /bin/sh) takes care of parsing the command.
+When using the "arguments" attribute this must be an array. env             |**Optional.** A dictionary of macros which should be exported as environment variables prior to executing the command. vars            |**Optional.** A dictionary containing custom attributes that are specific to this command. timeout         |**Optional.** The command timeout in seconds.
 Defaults to 5 minutes.